kai687/sphinxawesome-theme/docs/how-to/options.md

 <!-- vale Awesome.SpellCheck = YES -->

-On longer pages, scrolling to the top can be a hassle.
-To show a button that scrolls to the top when clicked, set the following option:
+To show a button that scrolls to the top of the page when clicked, set this option to `True`:

 ```{code-block} python
 ---